Würzburg Cathedral: Bells

 The cathedral today has 20 bells, with a total combined weight of 26 tons.

-The largest is the Salvator Bell with a diameter of 2.3 m and weighing in at 10 tons.
+The largest bell or bourdon is the Salvator Bell with a diameter of 2.3 m and weighing in at 10 tons.
 Of the old bells only the Lobdeburg Bell, by Cunradus Citewar of Würzburg, the most prominent bellfounder of his time, dates from 1257.
 Because it was taken down in 1933 and stored in the crypt, it is the only ancient bell of the cathedral to have survived the firestorm caused by the bombing of 16 March 1945.
 It now hangs in the south-west tower and is rung every Friday at 3:00 p.m., to mark the hour of the death of Jesus Christ.

 All the other bells melted and the liquid metal ran down into the basement of the towers, where the stored cathedral treasure was destroyed.

 Würzburg Synod

-Between 1971 and 1975 the Würzburg Synod convened in the cathedral at the wish of Cardinal Döpfner, to determine the application of the Second Vatican Council to Germany.
+Between 1971 and 1975, the Würzburg Synod convened in the cathedral at the wish of Cardinal Döpfner, to determine the application of the Second Vatican Council to Germany.